This tracker was launched July 15, 2022. It was last updated October 3, 2022.

 Allegations: Plaintiff, Kathleen Smith, brought a class action against Keurig Green Mountain, Inc. seeking injunctive relief enjoining Defendants misleading advertising practices and other unlawful conduct, as well as an award for damages to compensate the victims for these practices.
 The Plaintiff alleged that the Defendant violated California legislatively declared policy against misrepresenting the characteristics of goods and services, violated the California Consumer Legal Remedies Act, and caused damages through reliance on Defendants false representations by falsely labeling their products (single serve coffee pods) as recyclable.

 Outcome: The Court granted plaintiff's motion for class certification.
 On February 24, 2022, the parties filed a settlement agreement, which stated that Keurig cannot label, market, advertise or otherwise represent the cups as recyclable without "clearly and prominently including a revised qualifying statement."
 Other terms included requirements for the qualifying language, changes to Keurig's website and other advertising, and a $10 million proposed settlement.
+See the motion here.

 Last Beach Cleanup v.
 Terracycle, Inc., No. RG21090702 (Cal.
 Super.
 Ct.
 2021)